ubiquity-os/plugin-template/README.md

 ### Worker Plugins

-- `yarn/bun worker` - to run the worker locally.
+- `bun worker` - to run the worker locally.
 - To trigger the worker, `POST` requests to http://localhost:4000/ with an event payload similar to:

 ```ts